 The Guinness family

-In Ireland the Guinness family are held in high regard for the charitable works they have done for their employees, the people of Dublin and of Ireland in general.
-His descendents have been mayors of Dublin, baronets and peers, (Baron Ardilaun and Baron Iveagh).
+In Ireland, the Guinness family are held in high regard for the charitable works they have done for their employees, the people of Dublin and of Ireland in general.
+His descendants have been mayors of Dublin, baronets and peers, (Baron Ardilaun and Baron Iveagh).

 It is said that the origins of the Guinness family lie in County Down.
-Recent DNA studies have shown that the family is closely related to a branch of the MacCartin clan, a branch of whom lived at a place called Gion Ais (the wedge shaped ridge).
-This is in the baroney of Kinelarty.
+Recent DNA studies have shown that the family is closely related to a branch of the MacCartin clan, a branch of whom lived at a place called Gion Ais (the wedge-shaped ridge).
+This is in the barony of Kinelarty.